 In the first showcase scene, Tom Cruise as agent Ethan Hunt and his buddies break into a CIA safe room to steal a computer file.
 Cruise spends the scene horizontally suspended from the ceiling and unable to touch the floor to avoid triggering a motion sensor alarm.
 The tension is good; the ease with which the computer gives up the secret file is ridiculous.

 Mission: Impossible is hampered by a couple of strange creative decisions: Brian De Palma is not an action film director.
-Even his action-oriented successes like The Untouchables and Scarface were all about the characters first.
-The Mission: Impossible script by David Koeppe and Robert Towne is nowhere near providing enough depth for the characters to compete with the need for an action-driven narrative, and it is difficult to understand what De Palma is doing at the helm of this film.
+His action-oriented successes like The Untouchables and Scarface are about the characters first.
+The Mission: Impossible script by David Koeppe and Robert Towne is nowhere near providing enough depth for the characters to compete with the need for an action-driven narrative.

 No comments: